 11. Remove any custom themes.

 Purely an optional component of Gmail, custom themes let you apply a specific, unique design to your inbox.
 Depending on what you choose, this theme may be easier on your eyes, helping you function better, or it may just be an aesthetic preference.
 Whatever the case, loading your custom theme is going to add a bit of time to loading and other functions in your Gmail inbox.
 If you’re interested in making Gmail faster, get rid of your custom themes and stick with the default.
+If you’re interested, you can see our step-by-step guide on how to change your Gmail background here.

 12. Delete some old messages.